metabase/metabase-deploy/README.md

+**Forker's note**: This Heroku Deploy script was forked to add support for Metabase Enterprise Edition.
+Click to the `Deploy to Heroku` button to create a new app.

 [![Metabase Logo](http://www.metabase.com/images/logo.svg)](http://www.metabase.com/)

 [Metabase](http://www.metabase.com/) is the easy, open source way for everyone in your company to ask questions and learn from data.